-A budget for this plan includes the following revenue and expense categories.
-When the hard facts of projected revenues and related expenses are visualized, the plan becomes more concrete and realistic.
+A budget for this plan will include the following revenue and expense categories.
+When the hard facts of projected revenues and related expenses are visualized, planning takes on a realistic dimension.
 Projected budgets that show how a small cash outlay can produce significant revenue are effective in convincing owners and senior management that a point-of-sale front office program is a realistic and potentially profitable concept.